solomonhawk/tabol-rust/README.md

 1: {{color}} {{shape}}
 ```

-Entry frequency can be adjusted by specifying a range instead of a single number as the label:
+Entry frequency can be adjusted by specifying a different weight for some rows:

 ```
 ---
 title: Variable Frequency
 id: variable_frequency
 ---
-1-50: common
+60: common
-51-75: uncommon
+30: uncommon
-76-85: rare
+15: rare
-86-93: epic
+5: epic
-94-99: legendary
+3: legendary
-100: mythic
+1: mythic
 ```

 ## TODO
-- [ ] validate variant indicies don't overlap
+- [ ] optional interpolations?
 - [ ] consider switching to weights instead of numeric indices - easier to adjust frequency
 - [ ] some kind of UI?
 - [ ] wasm build